alhoo/jf/README.md

 jf
 ==

-jf, aka json filter pipeline, is a jq-clone written in python.
+jf, aka "jndex fingers" or more commonly "json filter pipeline", is a jq-clone written in python.
 It supports evaluation of python oneliners, making it especially appealing for data scientists who are used to python.

 Basic usage
 ==